depositar/ckanext-data-depositario/doc_en/maintaining/installing/install-from-source.rst

    .. important::

-      The virtualenv has to remain active when running the paster command.
+      The virtualenv has to remain active when running the ckan command.
       You can always reactivate the virtualenv with this command: ::

       . /usr/lib/ckan/default/bin/activate